-Doctor Convicted of Massive Healthcare Fraud
+Doctor Convicted of Massive Health Care Fraud

 Melgen appeared consistently expressionless and subdued throughout the trial, though he became more animated during closing arguments, when the courtroom benches were filled with friends and family.
 He remained stoic when the jury returned the verdict Friday.

-The felonious doctor still faces a separate criminal trial, accused of bribing New Jersey Senator Robert Menendez to help him with his Dominican business interests and lobby for him in his billing dispute with Medicare, which dates back more than 8 years.
+The doctor still faces a separate criminal trial, accused of bribing New Jersey Senator Robert Menendez to help him with his Dominican business interests and lobby for him in his billing dispute with Medicare, which dates back more than eight years.

 Defense attorney Kirk Ogrosky said outside the courthouse Friday that Melgen and his attorneys will review the trial transcripts and decide what course to take.